RyanNFreeman/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes 1rem equal to 10px.
+This will make it easier to convert font-size or other units.

 4. How would you describe preprocessing to someone new to CSS?